bileamScheuvens/HiddenCostReport/report/presentation.md

 ---

 ## Overview
-- Situation - why this work is necessary
+- situation - why this work is necessary
-* What is TCA
+* what is True Cost Accounting
-* Can we scale it
+* can we scale it
-* Demo
+* demo
-* Limitations
+* limitations

 ---